joshuaheslin/rapid-mcp-self-hosted/README.md

 ## Your Data

 Your data is stored inside a Docker volume for Postgres, typically here:
-/var/lib/postgresql/data — it's entirely yours.
+`/var/lib/postgresql/data` on the vm — it's entirely yours.

 ## Domain